Efficient simulation of bi-periodic, layered structures based on the T-matrix method: Introduction

 The electromagnetic response of artificial photonic materials is dictated by Maxwell equations which lack an analytical solution in most cases.
 We must then resort to numerical computations.
 Moreover, the fine details of artificial photonic materials with critical length scales comparable to one wavelength deny any simplifying approximations.
 For example, the typical electromagnetic size of ``metamolecules'' that compose 2D metasurfaces and 3D metamaterials prevent us from using the dipolar approximation.
 The individual scattering response is too complex, and much of the functionality actually emerges from this complexity.
 This complexity in the optical response of an individual scatterer also denies the homogenization of such materials with local constitutive relations, which, when applicable, simplify the further treatment \cite{smith2005}.
 The possibility of describing photonic metamaterials by means of non-local constitutive relations is currently under study \cite{mnasri2018,mnasri2019}.

 General purpose Maxwell solvers can faithfully simulate any system as long as each of its individual elements, e.g. individual ``metamolecules'', can be accurately described using the effective field approximation implicit in the material constitutive relations.
 Several such solvers implementing finite-element or finite-difference schemes are available \cite{burger2008,comsol,oskooi2010}.
 Their main drawback is a large computational cost.
 This limits the range of parametric studies, and their usability for optimization techniques that rely on a repeated response evaluation \cite{popov2014}.
+Especially, an efficient simulation method is crucial in the emerging field of inverse design for optical applications\cite{molesky2018,zhan2018,zhan2019}.
 Semi-analytical methods based on the Green Tensor are inherently more efficient and are being developed in the context of two-dimensional arrays of inclusions \cite{lunnemann2013,babicheva2017,swiecicki2017,swiecicki2017b,babicheva2018,alaee2017}.
 They can be seen as successive extensions of the electric dipole approximation by including the magnetic dipole and the electric and magnetic quadrupole terms.
 Such piecewise extensions have some limitations.
 For example, the inclusion of other layers made from scattering particles or even just the consideration of a homogeneous slab, like a substrate or a superstrate, is not straightforward.
 Also, the analytical complexity of adding each new term increases rapidly, which, for example, can complicate the treatment of recent developments geared to achieve scatterers with a well defined and resonant response in higher order multipoles \cite{zenin2020,terekhov2019}.